|Nutrition Facts (per serving)|

 - Use a vegetable peeler to peel off chocolate shavings to sprinkle over the top of the whipped cream.

-- Replace the standard prebaked pastry shell with a chocolate graham cracker crust or an Oreo cookie crust.
+- Replace the standard pre-baked pastry shell with a chocolate graham cracker crust or a chocolate sandwich cookie crust.
 Use the bottom of a drinking glass to press the cookie crumbs into the pie pan.

-- Chop up your favorite candy, whether it's Snickers, M&Ms or Kit-Kats, and sprinkle it over the top of the whipped cream.
+- Chop up your favorite chocolate candy bar and sprinkle the bits over the top of the whipped cream.
 Press them slightly into the whipped cream, so they don't fall off easily.

 - The pie leftovers last in the refrigerator for up to three days.
 It's not advised to make the pie in advance and freeze because, when thawed, it will separate and become watery.

-- Chocolate mocha cream pie: Add 1 tablespoon instant coffee granules and, optionally, 2 tablespoons Kahlua to the chocolate filling.
+- Chocolate mocha pie: Add 1 tablespoon instant coffee granules and, optionally, 2 tablespoons Kahlúa to the chocolate filling.

-- S'mores chocolate cream pie: Replace the whipped cream topping with 40 regular-sized marshmallows arranged over the chilled pie filling.
-Ten minutes before serving, preheat the oven to 350 degrees F. Bake the pie for 5 minutes until the marshmallows are lightly browned.
+- S'more pie: Replace the whipped cream topping with 40 regular-sized marshmallows arranged over the chilled pie filling.
+Ten minutes before serving, preheat the oven to 350 F. Bake the pie for 5 minutes until the marshmallows are lightly browned.
 Serve immediately.